 A board of visitors, appointed by the governor of Virginia, is composed of 14 members, headed by a rector.
-Current board of visitors members are Deborah Petrine, rector; James L. Chapman IV, vice rector; Nancy V. Dye; William D. Fairchild III; B. Keith Fulton; Charles T. Hill; Mehmood Kami; Michael Quillen; Wayne H. Robinson; J. Thomas Ryan; Mehul P. Sanghani; Steve Sturgis; Dennis H. Treacy; and Horacio A. Valeiras.
-The presidents of the Faculty Senate (Rami Dalloul) and the Staff Senate (Walter D. Cook III) are also ex-officio, non-voting representatives.
-Each year, an undergraduate student (Morgan Sykes) and a graduate student (Mohammed Seyam) are selected through a competitive review process to serve as non-voting representatives to the board.
+Current board of visitors members are James L. Chapman IV, rector; Dennis Treacy, vice rector; Greta J. Harris; Charles T. Hill; Mehmood Kazmi; Chris Peterson; Deborah Petrine; Michael Quillen; Wayne H. Robinson; J. Thomas Ryan; Mehul P. Sanghani; Steve Sturgis; Horacio A. Valeiras; and Jeff E. Veatch.
+The presidents of the Faculty Senate (Montasir Abbas) and the Staff Senate (Alex Parrish) are also ex-officio, non-voting representatives.
+Each year, an undergraduate student (Gabe Cohen) and a graduate student (Tara Reel) are selected through a competitive review process to serve as non-voting representatives to the board.
 Kim O'Rourke is the board secretary.

-The university generated $513 million for research programs in fiscal year 2014, which ranked 39th in the nation, according to the National Science Foundation.
+The university generated $504 million for research programs in fiscal year 2015.
+It ranked 39th in the nation in fiscal year 2014 (the latest number available), according to the National Science Foundation.
 Each year, the university receives thousands of awards to conduct research from an ever-expanding base of sponsors.
 Researchers pursue new discoveries in agriculture, biotechnology, information and communication technology, human health, transportation, energy management (including leadership in fuel-cell technology and power electronics), security, sustainability, and a wide range of other engineering, scientific, social science, and creative fields.
 This research led to 34 patents and 25 license and option agreements in fiscal year 2015.

 Special Academic Programs